 The water heater bypass kit is designed and built to avoid having antifreeze in the water heater.
-This kit is standard on some models and optional on others.
+This kit is standard on most models and optional on others.

 - 1. Be sure to turn off the pump. - 2.
-Drain the water heater and the entire water system. - 3.
-Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater - 4.
+Drain the water heater and the entire water system. - Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater - 4.
 Place siphon hose into container with anti-freeze. - 5.
-Open the valve on the siphon hose. - 6.
+Open the valve on the siphon hose.
+V2 valve from diagram on page 51, needs to be closed. - 6.
 Turn on the pump to supply the fresh water system with antifreeze.
 It will take 2 gallons or more, depending on the size of the coach. - 7.
 Allow lines to be filled and 1 pint to drain the drainage traps.

-Close the faucets.

-8. Shut off the pump.
+Close the faucets. - 8.
+Shut off the pump.
 You may wish to re-open the faucets to remove pressure from the lines.